sparsetech/toml-scala/README.md

 toml-scala is a feature-complete implementation of [TOML](https://github.com/toml-lang/toml) for the Scala platform.
 It can parse TOML content into an AST or map it onto `case class` hierarchies.
 Furthermore, it can generate TOML back from an AST.

+## Status
+This library is no longer maintained.
+Please switch to [this fork](https://github.com/indoorvivants/toml-scala) maintained by Indoor Vivants, which adds support for Scala 3.

 ## Features
 - Standard-compliant
 - AST parsing